sagemathinc/cocalc/notes/april2014.md

 BEFORE SWITCH:

- - [ ] migrate all projects
+--> - [ ] migrate all projects
- - [ ] clean up everything: on all host machines after migration stabilizes
- - [ ] replicate everything around: x.c.repair(qlimit:1000000, limit:30, destructive:true, cb:console.log, dryrun:false)
+--> - [ ] write and run code to ensure all replication is up to date

  - [ ] test ui changes on other browsers.

+ - [ ] setup new conf files for after the switch

+ - [ ] update base vm:
+       - ensure that bup/projects mounts as /projects
+       - update code

+ - [ ] hourly or rolling snapshots of new *compute vm's* filesystems

- - [ ] include some more anti-bitcoin mining measures.
+ - [ ] delete users again

 ====

 AFTER SWITCH:

-- [ ] write and run code to ensure all replication is up to date
+ - [ ] disable all swap on hosts (requires shutting down old compute vm's first)

+ - [ ] add a bigger (?) timeout between vm stop/start (?)

+ - [ ] function to "truly" move a project within a given data center

+ - [ ] write clean() -- for each project on a given host that hasn't been used in the last n days, delete .sagemathcloud, etc., directories

  - [ ] MAYBE -- or maybe not -- change bup_storage to never delete account: it's very useful for linking projects and sharing files to have account available at all times.  will make, e.g., persistent sshfs possible; make sure .ssh is not ssh excluded from rsync